Crags English Curriculum

 During the early years, much of the focus is to develop confident readers: mainly using the phonics approach.
 Crags follows a programme called: Little Wandle Letters and Sounds Revised, which helps pupils see the relationship between printed letters and the sounds they make.
 Decoding is the ability to read words aloud by identifying the letter patterns and matching them to sounds.
 Once children are able to ‘decode,’ they can then start to make sense of the words and sentences in context.
 Watch out for hard-to-decode words such as ‘one’ and ‘the’ these tricky words just have to be learned by heart.

-As children move into and through Key Stage 1, the curriculum intends that almost all children will secure the basic skills of decoding so that they can become fluent readers.
+As children move into and through Key Stage 1, the curriculum intends that children will secure the basic skills of decoding so that they can become fluent readers.
 As their reading confidence grows, they can begin to write their own ideas down and infer how characters are feeling and deduce from the text.
 In Year 1 children will access a Phonics Screening Check, a National Test that is reported on at the end of the year.

 At the end of Year 2, all children will sit the National Curriculum Tests for Key Stage 1.
 These will include two short reading tests.

 In lower Key Stage 2 – Years 3 and 4 - your child will build on their work from KS1 to become more independent in both their reading and their writing.
 Most children will be confident at decoding most words – or will have extra support to help them to do so – and they will be able to use their reading to support their learning about other subjects.

 They will begin to meet a wider range of writing contexts, including both fiction and non-fiction styles and genres.